blrobin2/blrobin2.github.io/_posts/2024-01-30-roman-holiday.md

 This movie is such a genuine delight.
 What an achievement!
 Can William Wyler do any wrong?
 Between this and <i>The Heiress</i>, he keeps exceeding my expectations.

 <blockquote><i>— Rome.
 By all means, Rome.
-I will cherish my visit here in memory as long as I live.</i></blockquote><b>***Stray Thoughts / Spoilers***</b>
+I will cherish my visit here in memory as long as I live.</i></blockquote>

+#### Stray Thoughts / Spoilers

-* This movie is the first Audrey Hepburn film I've seen as an adult.
+- This movie is the first Audrey Hepburn film I've seen as an adult.
 She's entirely too pretty.
-* Her haircut stressed me out!!
+- Her haircut stressed me out!!
-* Peck is so creepy when he takes the camera from the little girl.
+- Peck is so creepy when he takes the camera from the little girl.
-* Irving's cigarette lighter camera is nifty.
+- Irving's cigarette lighter camera is nifty.
-* This movie made the Vespa in Rome iconic, used most effectively in the modern classic <i>The Lizzie McGuire Movie</i>.
+- This movie made the Vespa in Rome iconic, used most effectively in the modern classic <i>The Lizzie McGuire Movie</i>.
-* The "bored princess who wants to have fun" trope is also a Disney staple.
+- The "bored princess who wants to have fun" trope is also a Disney staple.
-* A kiss for Joe and a handshake for Irving
+- A kiss for Joe and a handshake for Irving
-* It's bold of Joe to beat up the plainclothes agents.
+- It's bold of Joe to beat up the plainclothes agents.
-* The guitar on the head — iconic!
+- The guitar on the head — iconic!
-* LITTLE CAT AT THE DOCKS!
+- LITTLE CAT AT THE DOCKS!
-* Wow, did their kiss make me swoon??
+- Wow, did their kiss make me swoon??
-* I am crying!
+- I am crying!
 I know they must say goodbye, and it breaks my little heart.
-* Joe is too mean to Irving.
+- Joe is too mean to Irving.
-* The press meeting is perfect.
+- The press meeting is perfect.
 Peck's eyes epitomize bittersweetness.
 Hepburn too!
-* Irving giving her the photos is so sweet.
+- Irving giving her the photos is so sweet.
-* I'M SO GLAD THIS DOESN'T HAVE THE MISUNDERSTANDING FIGHT.
+- I'M SO GLAD THIS DOESN'T HAVE THE MISUNDERSTANDING FIGHT.
 I was worried about that.